didi/benchmark-thrift/README_EN.md

         ```
 # FAQ
 1. Q: Is it an absolute path or relative path when specifying environment file by `-e <environment file>` parameter?
     A: Both are OK.
-The relative path is based on its relation to `benchmark.sh` file.
+The relative path is based on your current path.
 2. Q: Is it an absolute path or relative path when specifying client_jar in the environment file?
     A: Both are OK.
-The relative path is based on its relation to the environment file.
+The relative path is based on the directory where the environment file is located.
 3. Q: When starting the tool, why an error which like **`no matches found: thrift://xxx/xxx/xxx/xx?@xxx`** occured?
     A: May be caused by the ? unable to identify in Thrift url, you can use `\?` to replace ? .
 # Contributing